mskarthik/Getting-and-Cleaning-Data/Getting-and-Cleaning-Data/CodeBook.md

 Introduction
 ============
-The refined report consists of the mean and standard deviation related variabless.
+The refined report consists of the mean and standard deviation related variables.
 Only variables ending with "mean()" or ending with "std()" were included int he refined report.
-Following is the description that came with the orignal set of data.
 The variable names were preserved so that the tidy data can easily be compared to the original report.
+Following is the description of the variables that came with the original data.

 Feature Selection
 =================